eclipse-thingweb/node-wot/packages/binding-mqtt/README.md

 Start the script by the command `wot-servient mqtt-publish.js` or `node ../../packages/cli/dist/cli.js mqtt-publish.js`.

--   example-mqtt-subscription.js: Shows how node-wot consumes a Thing Description to do MQTT subscription on the provided event (=latest counter value) as well as initat the action (reset counter).
+-   example-mqtt-subscription.js: Shows how node-wot consumes a Thing Description to do MQTT subscription on the provided event (=latest counter value) as well as initiate the action (reset counter).

 Start the script by the command `wot-servient -c mqtt-subscribe.js` or `node ../../packages/cli/dist/cli.js -c mqtt-subscribe.js`.